fbpx

 • Gansen maneuver

-• Assess for the absence of neurologic symptoms (numbness, loss of strength) to differentiate sacroiliac syndrome from lumbosacral disorders.
+• Evaluate the absence of neurological symptoms (numbness, loss of strength) to differentiate sacroiliac syndrome from lumbosciatalgic disorders.

-The practitioner should also check for systemic symptoms such as fever, cough, fatigue.
+The practitioner must also check for the absence of systemic symptoms such as fever, cough or fatigue.

-Be aware that an x-ray of the pelvis and sacroiliac joints is the first-line examination.
+X-rays of the pelvis and sacroiliac joints are the first-line examination.

-An MRI of the sacroiliac joints allows for early evaluation of infectious or inflammatory involvement.
+MRI of the sacroiliac joints enables early assessment of infectious or inflammatory involvement.

 WARNING !